rhangelxs/contr/CONTRIBUTING.md

 	* Please, always include **compiled version of your script**.
 Compiled or human readable means any output of your script (even in txt).
 Because nobody have have the same libraries as yours on they machines.
 	* You can include both versions (included the original one), if prefer.

-* **Presentation** is essential results that you get.
+* **Presentation** is essential results that you got.
 	* Printable version of you presentation is the best option to publish.

-### File structure
+## File structure

 File structure is important.

 We will document it in this file.
 If you have a question around how to do things, check to see if it is documented here.
 If it is not documented there, please ask your question.

-You should make a significant decision how you will publish and maintain the project files, what you should or shouldn't publish.

 First, please be noted that your project root folder will be locatet under [github.com/rhangelxs/hmi_class/projects/year/](github.com/rhangelxs/hmi_class/projects/)

-#### Root folder name
+### Root folder name

 Please name your root folder using comma separated surnames of the author's.
 So it will looks `Petrov, Sidirov`.

 > **Note**.
 Please don't use short name of project.
 It can be usend in filenames (see Filenames option 2, described below).

-#### File names
+### File names

 The two main variants are available: